dbstratta/environment/README.md

 set from the beginning, and checking if the value in `process.env` is undefined every time is needed gets tedious very fast.

-`env` allows applications to ensure required env variables are set and are valid according to your definition of valid.
+`environment` allows applications to ensure required env variables are set and are valid according to your definition of valid.
 See [how to use it](#usage).

 ## Table of Contents